Who wins the Trae Young vs. Scottie Barnes matchup in tonight's game?

 Scottie Barnes & the Raptors

-- The Raptors average 111.9 points per game (22nd in the league) while allowing 113.8 per contest (17th in the NBA).
-They have a -44 scoring differential overall and have been outscored by 1.9 points per game.
+- The Raptors average 112.8 points per game (21st in the league) while allowing 114.4 per outing (19th in the NBA).
+They have a -37 scoring differential overall and have been outscored by 1.6 points per game.

-- Toronto wins the rebound battle by 2.1 boards on average.
-It collects 45.5 rebounds per game, which ranks seventh in the league, while its opponents pull down 43.4 per contest.
+- The 45.6 rebounds per game Toronto averages rank eighth in the league, and are 2.2 more than the 43.4 its opponents pull down per outing.

+- The Raptors connect on 11.5 three-pointers per game (25th in the league) at a 34.2% rate (27th in the NBA), compared to the 12.8 per outing their opponents make while shooting 38.2% from beyond the arc.

 Sportsbook Promo Codes